muskit/cpsc-449-project3/README.md

 ## Running

-If the server isn't running, assuming the above steps have been taken previously, the server can be started by running:
+If the server isn't running, assuming the application has already been initialized and you're in the virtual environment, the server can be started by running:

 ```bash
 foreman start